zstephens/neat-genreads/README.md

 Option           |  Description
 ------           |:----------
 -h, --help       |  Displays usage information
 -r <str>         |  Reference sequence file in fasta format.
 A reference index (.fai) will be created if one is not found in the directory of the reference as [reference filename].fai.
 Required.
+The index can be created using samtools faidx.
 -R <int>         |  Read length.
 Required.
 -o <str>         |  Output prefix.
 Use this option to specify where and what to call output files.
 Required -c <float>       |  Average coverage across the entire dataset.
 Default: 10